simonstead/okrs/before-okrs.md

 ---

-lead a front end dev community workshop
+lead a front end dev community workshop { get tweet from Matt tyas }

 community: experience day for kids who came in (lego and agile)

-pairing with designers
-* memebership join us campaign

 ### Repos

 foodshare
 store Dashboard

+### other
+Helping store managers out of office hours, given my phone number so they can contact me directly.